mouseless/learn-css/css/bem-methodology/README.md

 recommends not naming and using styles with the same function differently just because they are slightly different.
 See [Principles][principles] to see detail.

+## So what did BEM solve?

+- When we look at the code written with the Bem methodology, we can see that it is self-documenting.
+- It makes it easy to see the hierarchical relationships within a block.
+- Makes it easy to give unique names

 [alternative-schemes]: https://en.bem.info/methodology/naming-convention/#alternative-naming-schemes
 [principles]: https://en.bem.info/methodology/css/#dividing-code-into-parts